 The Labor-Management Reporting and Disclosure Act or LMDRA, was passed to impose a code of conduct upon unions, union officers, members, employers and management consultants so that all actors would behave fairly.
 Essentially, it regulates labor unions internal affairs.

-Yes, there may be laws in some states governing unions.
+Yes, there are laws in some states governing unions.
 The NLRA has specific provisions that allow the states to pass laws regarding specific areas of the law dealing with unions.
-For example, the NLRA allows states to pass "right to work" laws or "open shop" laws, which means you have the right to work without joining a union or paying union dues.
-Each state has various laws, so check with your state's local AFL-CIO web site to determine which laws affect you.
-In addition, state laws govern public sector unions.
+For example, the NLRA allows states to pass “right to work” laws or “open shop” laws, which means you have the right to work without joining a union or paying union dues.
+See the National Conference of State Legislators website for more information.

 To begin representing employees, a union must first make an application with the NLRB asking to be the representative of a particular bargaining unit.
 In that application/petition, the union gives a description of what workers it would like included.
 Typically, the employer will protest that description and want it to be narrowed – if a compromise cannot be reached, then the NLRB, using its discretion and reasonable interpretation of the NLRA, decides who is included.